Zircon: Ancient Gemstone, Timeless Story

 Rinse well and lay it on a clean, lint-free cloth to dry.

-Store your zircon separately—away from diamonds or sapphires that could scratch it, and away from softer gems like pearls it might scratch in return.
-Think of it like placing a precious book on the shelf with a silk bookmark: worth the extra care.
+Store your zircon separately, away from diamonds or sapphires that could scratch it, and away from softer gems like pearls it might scratch in return.

 Why I Keep Coming Back to Zircon

 Zircon reminds me that beauty and strength often arrive quietly.
 It doesn’t clamor like diamond or dazzle like emerald.
-It glows.
-It hums with deep history and quiet magic.
-When I set zircon into gold, it feels like anchoring starlight—grounding something ancient into the now.
+It sparkles with deep history and quiet magic.
+When I set zircon into gold, it feels like anchoring starlight: grounding something ancient into the now.

 That’s what I love most: zircon isn’t just a gemstone.
-It’s a story waiting to be worn.
+It’s an ancient story waiting to be worn.